jasonbra1n/Wedding-DJ/README.md

 3. **Customize for Your DJ Business**
     - Edit content in:
-        - `index.html` for structure and main content.
+        - `index.html` for structure, main content, and package details.
         - `styles.css` for colors, fonts, and layout.
         - `main.js` for header animation tweaks.
     - Update meta tags for SEO.